Glamorous Night

-Glamorous Night is a musical with a book and music by Ivor Novello and lyrics by Christopher Hassall, Novello's collaborator in six of the eight Novello musicals staged between 1935 and 1951.
-Glamorous Night was the first of several Novello musicals in the 1930s given an expensive, spectacular production, with several scene changes and a large cast, including many extras and dancers.
-Scenes included villas on a suburban street where a horse-drawn carriage was driven, the set of an operetta performed in the fictional country of Krasnia, shipboard skating and assassination scenes, the sinking of the ship, a bustling gypsy wedding and a Royal ballroom.
+Glamorous Night is a musical in two acts with a book and music by Ivor Novello and lyrics by Christopher Hassall.
+Hassall was Novello's collaborator in six of the eight musicals Novello created between 1935 and 1951.
+Glamorous Night was the first of several hit Novello musicals in the 1930s given expensive, spectacular productions.

 The musical was first performed in London in 1935.
 In 1937 it was adapted as a film of the same name starring Mary Ellis and Otto Kruger.

+Background

+After beginning the 1930s by writing a series of non-musical plays, Novello returned to musicals in 1935 with Glamorous Night, the first of several very successful large-scale operetta-style pieces that he premiered in spectacular productions.
+The musical featured extravagant scenery, including a street with a horse-drawn carriage, a ship, an operetta production and a bustling gypsy wedding, and a ballroom; extensive dance numbers; and shipboard skating.
+The story echoed the political situation in Romania, where King Carol II had renounced his throne to live with, and eventually marry, a Romany actress, Magda Lupescu.

 Productions

 Glamorous Night was produced by Ivor Novello.
-The musical opened at the Theatre Royal, Drury Lane in London on 2 May 1935 to robust ticket sales, but had a limited run due to the pre-booking of a pantomime at the theatre.
+The musical opened at the Theatre Royal, Drury Lane in London on 2 May 1935 to robust ticket sales, but it had a limited run due to the pre-booking of a pantomime at the theatre.
 It then toured in the British provinces before re-opening at the London Coliseum in May 1936 for another short run, for a total of 234 London performances.
 The role of Anthony Allen was played by Novello, and that of the gypsy (Militza Hajos) was played by Mary Ellis.
 It was directed by Leontine Sagan, with choreography by Ralph Reader.
 The plot echoed current events in Rumania, where the king was willing to give up his reign to marry a Romany actress, Mme.
 Lupesco.

 A movie was made of Glamorous Night in 1937, with Barry MacKay taking the role of Anthony Allen, Otto Kruger as King Stephen and Mary Ellis reprising her stage role of Militza.

 The show was briefly revived in November 1975 at the New London Theatre, and was part of a UK tour.
 It was directed by Alexander Bridge and starred John Hanson and Pamela Field.